Department of Mathematics

 Abstract: Spatial graph theory is the study of graphs embedded in R3.
 Given a graph and its automorphism group, we show how studying fixed vertices and

-by orientation preserving homeomorphisms of the space R .
-In doing so, we classify
+be induced by orientation preserving homeomorphisms of the space R .
+In doing so,

 Student: Summer Al-Hamdani